hamuraiisam/ATAK-Setup-guide/README.md

     sudo crontab -e

-Paste this at the bottom of the file, then save and exit
+Paste this at the bottom of the file, then save and exit ( Ctrl + X )

     @reboot nohup sudo service traccar start